Authentication and authorization

 Breaking down the command

-→ We are user kubernetes-admin
+→ We are user kubernetes-admin, in group system:masters.

 (We will see later how and why this gives us the permissions that we have.)